malan88/vimwiki/wiki/gastro/syrups.md

 # Syrups
+***N.B.
+Sugars are very different.
+If I call for one type of sugar, acquire that kind of sugar.
+They taste very different.***

 ## Demerara Gum Syrup (Death & Co. from Cocktail Codex)
 This syrup has completely changed the way I view syrups.
 I use it liberally,